LONA MANNING

 Modern readers who love Jane Austen are eager to find ways to acquit her of being a woman of the long 18th century.
 Clutching My Pearls is my ongoing blog series about my take on Jane Austen’s beliefs and ideas, as based on her novels.
 Click here for the first in the series.

 "There was certainly at this moment, in Elizabeth’s mind, a more gentle sensation towards [Mr. Darcy] than she had ever felt at the height of their acquaintance.
 The commendation bestowed on him by Mrs. Reynolds was of no trifling nature.
-What praise is more valuable than the praise of an intelligent servant?" -- Pride & Prejudice
+What praise is more valuable than the praise of an intelligent servant?" -- Pride and Prejudice

 CMP#17 Implicit Facts in Austen: Servants in the background